 COVID-19 Information for Current and Prospective Weddings

-The COVID-19 pandemic has caused widespread disruption to every aspect of our lives, and certainly weddings have been severely affected.
+The COVID-19 pandemic has caused widespread disruption to every aspect of our lives, and the event industry has been severely affected.
 Here is how Michael Caswell Photography is handling this issue.

-Almost all of my weddings from mid March through July have postponed.
-Though my contracts with these couples do not explicitly address a scenario of this nature, I (like most in the New Orleans wedding industry) am being flexible making accommodations to the best of my ability, by way of offering a penalty-free date change as long as the date selected is one that I am available for.
+Most of my couples with 2020 weddings from mid-March through September have postponed their events to 2021.
+Although weddings can still take place in Louisiana (with reduced guest counts), for those couples who choose to reschedule, I (like most New Orleans wedding vendors) am being flexible and making accommodations to the best of my ability, by way of offering a penalty-free date change as long as the date selected is one that I am available for.

 Alternatives to Postponing

-Some of my mid-2020 couples are, rather than planning on postponing, instead opting for a reduced guest list to comply with the limits that are currently being imposed on event venues.
-These limits are typically based on a percentage of the space's full capacity in order to accommodate proper social distancing practices, along with other guidelines such as having only people of the same household seated together per table.
+Some of my mid to late 2020 couples are, rather than postponing their wedding, instead opting for a reduced guest list to comply with the limits that are currently being imposed on event venues.
+These limits are typically based a percentage of the space's full capacity, but also with a fixed limit on the maximum number of guests, in order to accommodate proper social distancing practices, along with other guidelines such as having only people of the same household seated together per table.

-There is understandably some concern among couples who are planning their wedding for later this year or early next year.
-Will all this be over by then?
-No one wants to put their lives and plans on hold indefinitely for this, but we still have to acknowledge that it's certainly possible that this could last a little longer than expected, and have contingency plans in mind just in case.
+There is understandably some concern among couples who are planning their wedding for later in 2020 or early-mid 2021.
+Will the situation be improved by then to the point where their event can take place as planned?
+No one wants to put their lives on hold indefinitely for this, but we still have to acknowledge that it's certainly possible that this could last a little longer than expected, and have contingency plans in mind just in case.

 Though, again, I am voluntarily accommodating my current couples with penalty-free date changes, as an extra reassurance for couples who are booking me now, I am including a clause in these contracts that specifically spells out this policy.